 The count of views of asynchronous program presentations for a period of 30 days after the presentation was posted, even if that period extends beyond the survey reporting period (or fiscal year).
-For program presentations made available via Facebooks, count unique 1-minute views of each video.
+For program presentations made available via Facebook, count unique 1-minute views of each video.
 For those made available via other platforms, count unique views of each video.
+For other platforms, count unique views or plays of each video or audio recording.